cea-trust-platform/trust-documentation/doc/source/user_tutorials/triocfd.md

 :class: spaced-image
 ```

-If you want to link it to your **TRUST** code, check out their [Quick Start](https://triocfd-documentation.readthedocs.io/en/latest/users/quickstart.html) and start experimenting with it through [tutorials](https://triocfd-documentation.readthedocs.io/en/latest/tutorials/index.html).
+If you want to link it to your **TRUST** code, check out their [Quick Start](https://triocfd-documentation.readthedocs.io/en/latest/users/quickstart.html) and start experimenting with it through the available [tutorials](https://triocfd-documentation.readthedocs.io/en/latest/tutorials/index.html).